Model Suit Gunpla Builders Beginning G: Customized units

 The Sazabi GPB Color is Kenta's second Gunpla, an HGUC 1/144 MSN-04 Sazabi repainted in white.
 The Sazabi engages in battle with Sam's RX-79BD-1 Blue Destiny Unit 1 in episode 3.

+Manga

+Model Suit Gunpla Builders A is a manga adaptation of the OVA. published by Dengeki Comics and collected into a tankobon volume in March 2011, this story similar same use from OVA however different on detail.